 Taste in Art is Both Subjective and Objective

 Art can be thought of in a similar way.
-Just as there exists subjective and objective elements in food, there are both subjective and objective elements to art.
+Just as there exist subjective and objective elements in food, there are both subjective and objective elements in art.

 What, then, is art’s objective purpose?
 In my opinion, it is to display beauty.
 If art fails to accomplish this purpose, then it can no longer be called art.
 Just as something which can be eaten is not necessarily “food,” everything which is created is not necessarily “art.”

 What is Beauty?